jroblar/ndc_evaluation/README.md

 ## 🎯 Objectives

-* Develop a framework to estimate the likelihood that a country will meet its 2030 emissions target, based on historical emissions trends and socio-economic indicators.
+* Develop a framework to estimate the likelihood that a country will meet its 2030 emissions target.
 * Generate probabilistic emissions projections ("pony-tails") for each country to create a distribution of possible emission values by 2030.
 * Assess each country’s 2030 emissions target by calculating the probability of target achievement according to the generated emissions distribution.